Sean-Huang65/AUX-TS/README.md

 ## Setup

 This implementation is based on pytorch_geometric.
-To run the code, you need the following dependencies:
+To run the code, you will need the following dependencies:

 - [Pytorch 1.3.0](https://pytorch.org/)
 - [pytorch_geometric 1.3.2](https://pytorch-geometric.readthedocs.io/)